All Episodes

 Do you know how many times she's cursed on the air and we've saved America from hearing it?

-I mean, she think that America would appreciate it.
+I mean, I think that America would appreciate it.

-Yeah, but with the New York New Jersey ex and it's just funny.
+But with the New York, New Jersey accent, this is funny.

 Okay, so then you want me to get all the fines that are coming my way and open up the door so that liberals can say Hannity ought to be taken off the air, right?